 Government Code Section 65962.5 requires the California Environmental Protection Agency (Cal EPA) to develop a Cortese List at least annually.
 The Department of Toxic Substances Control is responsible for a portion of the information on the list, and other local and state government agencies are required to provide additional information.
-Cal EPA operates the Air Resources Board, the Department of Pesticide Regulation, Department of Toxic Substances Control, Integrated Waste Management Board, Office of Environmental Health Hazard Assessment, and the State Water Resources Control Board.
+Cal EPA operates the Air Resources Board, Department of Pesticide Regulation, Department of Toxic Substances Control, Department of Resources Recovery and Recycling (CalRecycle), Office of Environmental Health Hazard Assessment, and State Water Resources Control Board.
 The function of each is discussed below.

-Air Resources Board (CARB): To promote and protect public health, welfare and ecological resources through the effective and efficient reduction of air pollutants in recognition and consideration of the effects on the economy of the State.
+Air Resources Board (CARB): Promotes and protects public health, welfare, and ecological resources through the effective and efficient reduction of air pollutants in recognition and consideration of the effects on the economy of the state.